tyleralee/AdColony-Android-SDK-3/README.md

 Please note that updating from our 2.x SDK is not a drag and drop update, but rather includes breaking API and process changes.
 In order to take advantage of the 3.x SDK, a complete re-integration is necessary.
 Please review our [documentation](https://github.com/AdColony/AdColony-Android-SDK-3/wiki) to get a better idea on what changes will be necessary in your app.

 #### SDK 3.x:
-Updating from our previous SDK 3.x to SDK 3.2.0 is a simple drag and drop update or via gradle.
+Updating from our previous SDK 3.x to SDK 3.2.0 is a simple drag and drop update or via gradle for interstitial and rewarded interstitial integrations.
+Partners using Instant-Feed should note the change to our callbacks [here.](https://adcolony-www-common.s3.amazonaws.com/Javadoc/3.2.0/index.html)

 **Manual**